Restoring and connecting Inland Northwest sagelands for wildlife and people

 The northernmost extent of a “Sagebrush Sea” that extends from the Rocky Mountains to the Inland Northwest, our region’s arid steppe is often overlooked, compared to mountains like the Cascades.
 But spend time in this country and you’ll find diverse wildlife, vibrant local communities, important agriculture and endless opportunities for outdoor recreation.

 Because the ongoing Working for Wildlife Initiative—led by the National Fish and Wildlife Foundation and coordinated by Conservation Northwest—already exists within much of the northern portion of our focal area, we have several projects underway that will run in parallel with our main SHP goals in the Okanogan Valley in the northern third of the Connected Backbone.

 We’re also continuing to support the establishment of a South Okanagan-Similkameen National Park Reserve in British Columbia’s Okanagan Valley, just over the U.S.-Canada border.
 At the top of the Connected Backbone and the very northern extent of the Sagebrush Sea, a new Canadian national park here would have tremendous benefits for wildlife habitat connectivity, outdoor recreation and local economies on both sides of the international border.

 South and east of the Columbia River on the Waterville Plateau and around Moses Coulee, we’re supporting land conservation through Chelan-Douglas Land Trust and other partners, including Spiva Butte near Leahy Junction.
 This beautiful 1,300-acre property contains important winter cover for sharp-tailed grouse, sage-grouse leks and excellent habitat for a multitude of species.
 Permanently conserving this property will provide an important anchor point in the Connected Backbone in eastern Douglas County.

 Across the Columbia River between Wenatchee, Ellensburg and Yakima, we are looking at key state and federal lands to support habitat connectivity, outdoor recreation and other values, including the Colockum, L.T.
-Murray and Wenas state wildlife areas and the Yakima Firing Center.
+Murray and Wenas state wildlife areas and the U.S. Army’s Yakima Training Center.

 We’re supporting the Washington Department of Fish & Wildlife, Washington Department of Transportation and Yakama Nation in efforts to implement House Bill 1353.
 This legislation will work to reduce human-elk conflict near the Colockum Wildlife area and around I-90 between Ellensburg and Vantage, and includes strategies to reduce animal-vehicle collisions.